 Prescott Development attracts Dubai property buyers and investors with the launch of Legado by Prescott in JVC

-The successful grand launch took place on September 9 at the Ritz-Carlton DIFC
+The successful grand launch took place on Monday, 9th September, at The Ritz-Carlton DIFC

 Spread across three floors, Legado by Prescott offers ultra-luxurious amenities, including a 35-meter infinity pool, poolside cabanas, an exclusive clubhouse, and many more.
 It also has exclusive amenities like private pools and rooftop terraces.